 In spring 2021, Gifts for Dyslexia Treasurer Richard Whitehead and his wife Tatiana made 18 ascents in the Malvern Hills, the combined altitude being equivalent to an Everest ascent.
 The My Everest campaign raised over £3000.
 In May 2021, Gifts for Dyslexia Chair and Guernsey resident Colette Mallard opened her spectacular garden to the public, raising almost £4000.

-Our dedicated team of Trustees and Members will be launching new fundraising initiatives on a regular basis.
+Our dedicated team of Trustees and Members launch new fundraising initiatives on a regular basis.

 THE DAVIS DYSLEXIA PROGRAMME – SAM'S STORY